 In the 90s and noughties, the vaulting horse was replaced with the vaulting table and as a result, the term horse is used much less frequently in gymnastics nowadays.

-The vaulting horse, also known as the gymnastics horse vault, has a rich history that dates back to the early 19th century.
-Initially, the horse was designed as a simple wooden box with a leather cover, and it was used primarily for training and conditioning purposes.
+Initially, the horse was designed as a simple rectangular wooden box with a leather cover, and it was used primarily for training and conditioning purposes.
 As gymnastics evolved, so did the horse.
 It became more refined, with padded sides and a non-slip surface, to provide a better grip and reduce the risk of injury.

 Read my complete guide to the Gymnastics Vault here.